Granata-R/DOT-IOT-Log-Explorer/README.md

 DOT-IOT-Log-Explorer is a Python/MATLAB software for broad analysis of electrophysiological data from freely behaving animals.

-DOT-IOT-Log-Explorer can be used for broad visualization and quantitative analysis of spectral properties, movement patterns, sleep patterns, neuronal activity, comodulation between theta and gamma components of EEG/LFP.
-At the core of the software there is the spectral and unit analysis under specific behavioral epochs.
-One inner feature of DOT-IOT Log Explorer is an "unwinding" option that allows the user to manually define the behaviorally relevant epochs.
+DOT-IOT-Log-Explorer can be used for broad visualization and quantitative analysis of spectral properties, movement patterns, sleep patterns, neuronal activity, and phase-amplitude coupling, during specified time windows or behaviorally relevant epochs.

 DOT-IOT-Log-Explorer is made of around 20k lines of custom Python/MATLAB code.
 It leverages compatibility with state-of-the-art computational tools in systems neuroscience.
 These include SpikeInterface (for standardized data extraction), Kilosort (for spike sorting), AccuSleep (for semi-automated sleep segmentation), ANY-maze (for manual review of behavior through key logs.)